EndPointCorp/end-point-blog/2022/11/kubernetes-envvar-configmaps-secrets.md

 .
 ```

-### The Configmap
+### The ConfigMaps
-Configmap  is a resource offered by Kubernetes to move away from the configuration portions of an application for its main container.
-We can use configmap to define our environment variables and use it in our pod manifest.
-Configmap can be created either by the imperative way or  the declarative way.
-The following are the 2 different ways of creating a configmap for holding  `PET01=cat` and `PET02=dog` variables.
+ConfigMaps is a Kubernetes resource use to move away the configuration portions of an application for its main container.
+Thus it can be use to define environment variables and use them in pod's YAML.
+ConfigMaps can be created either by the imperative way or  the declarative way.
+The following are the 2 different ways of creating a ConfigMaps for holding  `PET01=cat` and `PET02=dog` variables.

 - The imperative
 ```plain